Step 3 - Chart of Accounts

 Customising the chart of accounts layout

-You can easily select a range of accounts by first selecting an account, then shift-click to select another account.
+You can easily select a range of accounts by selecting an account, and then shift-click to select another.
 All accounts between these two will be selected.
 This is useful if you have multiple accounts in a row that you wish to select.

 The customisation options for your Chart of Accounts include: